ExistensialReset/flowmosr/README.md

 #  M-OS-R / Flow / Existential Reset 🌍
 ## A Complete Operating System for Human Flourishing

 **What if survival wasn't conditional?
-What if we stopped wasting 64% of human potential on bullshit?**
+What if we stopped wasting human potential on systems that don't actually improve life?**

 This is a fully-specified alternative societal system with:
-- ✅ Verified 2026 economic data ($74/month vs $1,300 conventional living)
+- ✅ Verified 2026 economic data (modeled: ~$74/month vs ~$1,300 conventional living*)
 - ✅ Complete governance protocols (LOTUS: anti-corruption by design)
 - ✅ Trauma-informed architecture (Refugium Anima, nervous system first)
 - ✅ Python simulators & cost calculators (it's engineering, not fantasy)